Fayetteville–Manlius High School: "Grinding"

 During the 2006–2007 school year, the school gained national attention due to controversial policies implemented at school-sponsored dances.
 Catching the attention of The New York Times in a December 17, 2006 article, was the decision by principal James Chupaila to ban "grinding", or any forms of perceived "suggestive dancing styles", at school dances, and to cancel one dance altogether for fear it could become a moral and legal liability.
-The story was also featured in the New York Observer, and on the front page of The Post-Standard.
-Chupaila's decision led to the cancellation of the remainder of class dances, with the exception of the school's popular spring charity fundraiser, Dance Marathon.

 Cheating scandal

 During the 2007–2008 school year, F-M was again in the news when the FBI was consulted in an investigation at Fayetteville–Manlius High School.

 At a faculty meeting Administrators disclosed that there was breach in computer network security.

 One student was caught trying to remove an electronic monitoring device (a hardware keylogger) from a school computer on October 24, 2007.
 Another student was caught trying to break into the school earlier that day, and the third was found waiting in a nearby car.

 Further investigation implicated eight students altogether, two of them graduates attending college (Syracuse University and Johns Hopkins University).
 The students faced criminal charges, some of them charged with multiple felonies.